pokt-network/smt/docs/MerkleSumTree.md

 ## Overview

-Merkle Sum trees function very similarly to regular Merkle trees, with the primary difference being that each leaf node in a Merkle sum tree includes a `sum` in addition to its value.
-This allows for the entire tree's total sum to be calculated easily, as the sum of any branch is the sum of its children.
-Thus the sum of the root node is the sum of the entire tree.
-Like a normal Merkle tree, the Merkle sum tree allows for the efficient verification of its members, proving inclusion/exclusion of certain elements and generally functions the same.
+Merkle Sum tries function very similarly to regular Merkle tries, with the primary difference being that each leaf node in a Merkle sum trie includes a `sum` in addition to its value.
+This allows for the entire trie's total sum to be calculated easily, as the sum of any branch is the sum of its children.
+Thus the sum of the root node is the sum of the entire trie.
+Like a normal Merkle trie, the Merkle sum trie allows for the efficient verification of its members, proving inclusion/exclusion of certain elements and generally functions the same.

-Merkle sum trees can be very useful for blockchain applications in that they can easily track accounts balances and, thus, the total balance of all accounts.
+Merkle sum tries can be very useful for blockchain applications in that they can easily track accounts balances and, thus, the total balance of all accounts.
 They can be very useful in proof of reserve systems whereby one needs to prove the inclusion of an element that is a component of the total sum, along with a